 |ROI State Pension (Non-Contributory)||Letter (dated within the last three months) from Pensions Office and appropriate fee.|

 Difficulty Paying Fees

-You may be entitled to a concessionary fee or some support in paying the tuition fee for your chosen course.
-For information on the support that you may be entitled to please contact Student Services:
+You may be entitled to a reduced fee or extra support in paying the tuition fee for your chosen course.
+To find out what support you could be entitled to contact: email@example.com

 - Derry-Londonderry: (028) 7127 6010 / (028) 7127 6033